9 Simple Tricks for Counter Strike: Global Offensive

 Recoil Control on AK

-#5 Mouse Sensitivity:
+#5 Mouse Sensitivity

 Most competitive players use a very low sensitivity to improve accuracy.
 There is a trade-off between accuracy and the quicker mouse flicking when reacting to enemies, however generally the improved accuracy is more beneficial.
-I personally use a sensitivity that allows me to turn 180 degrees with a full swing of my wrist but you may want to consider even lower such as 90 degrees or 120 as you don't often need to turn 180 degrees urgently (if you're attacked from behind, some other mistakes need to be corrected in strategy, communication, spot checking, or noise making)
+I personally use a sensitivity that allows me to turn 180 degrees with a full swing of my wrist but you may want to consider even lower such as 90 degrees or 120 as you don't often need to turn 180 degrees urgently (if you're attacked from behind, some other mistakes need to be corrected in strategy, communication, spot checking, or noise making) Find a number that works for you.
+It will take a little bit to get used to a change in sensitivity but getting it right will dramatically improve your accuracy.

-#6 Nade Spots:
+#6 Nade Spots

 Dust2 Nade Spots

-#7 Console Tweaks:
+#7 Console Tweaks

 The proper configuration in the console will maximize your hit registration, minimize the difference between what you see and what the server reads, and help your computer and the game perform at a higher level more appropriate for hardcore play.
 Consider this guide.

-#8 Gaming Gear:
+#8 Gaming Gear

 Without proper gaming gear, you will never perform at your best.
 High dpi/polling rate (Such as 8600/6400) mice to maximize your accuracy and minimize response time, gaming headset to improve audio and let you pinpoint enemy locations and communicate with teammates, or keyboards designed for rapid key strokes (such as a mechanical keyboard).
 At a competitive level, milliseconds are huge, and all your gear should support this.
 Even the response rate of your monitor is important.
 Keep an eye out for gear designed for gaming, you'll see brands like Razer, Logitech, or SteelSeries.

 I noticed on some occasions I was slow to spot enemies in certain areas because they so smoothly blended in with the map.
 After dying a few times like this I got frustrated and turned off my anti-aliasing in CS:GO graphics options.
 Edges aren't as smooth and nice looking, but I spot enemies way faster and would recommend doing the same.
+This is particularly noticeable in darker or shadier areas such as dust2 halls.

 You won't get very far in CSGO without both impressive reflexes/twitch mechanics and strategy.
 Practice makes perfect and with a little practice you can fly up the ranks as a killing machine by utilizing strategic maneuvers your opponents may not be prepared for.
 One small move can be the difference between a successful bomb site capture or a successful bomb site defend.